CHTC/chtc-website-source/_events/extended-office-hours.md

 ### When

-Tuesday, November 1st from 9:00am - 12:00pm CST
+Tuesday, November 1st anytime from 9:00am - 12:00pm CST

 ### Where